Home >> Quantum, quantum theory

 Quantumly entangled particles retain a connection between them even if separated across vast distances.
 So if one particle is disturbed, the other is also disturbed.

-As an example, consider two electrons that through an interaction become entangled.
+As an example, consider two electrons that have become entangled as a result of an interaction .

 Each number in the diagram represents a run of the experiment, when the spins of particles A and B are measured.